|Homemade Eggplant Parmesan|

 8 slices high-quality white bread (about 8 ounces), torn into quarters

-1 cup grated Parmesan cheese (about 2 ounces)
+1 cup grated Parmesan cheese (about 2 ounces) [be sure to use the small holes in your cheese grater for this]

 Table salt and ground black pepper